scando1993/thingsboard.github.io/docs/iot-gateway/multi-tenant-configuration.md

 title: Multi-tenant Gateway Configuration

 ---
-Starting from version 1.4, ThingsBoard IoT Gateway supports multi-tenancy.
+Starting from version 1.4, Pacificsoft IoT Gateway supports multi-tenancy.
-This guide describes how to configure multi-tenant support for ThingsBoard IoT Gateway.
+This guide describes how to configure multi-tenant support for Pacificsoft IoT Gateway.

 ### Prerequisites

-For this guide you need to have Thingsboard and ThingsBoard IoT Gateway installed and running.
+For this guide you need to have Pacificsoft and Pacificsoft IoT Gateway installed and running.
-Two tenants - **Tenant 1** and **Tenant 2** with users must be created within ThingsBoard.
+Two tenants - **Tenant 1** and **Tenant 2** with users must be created within Pacificsoft.

 ### Provision Gateway device for each tenant

-Each tenant who will be using shared ThingsBoard IoT Gateway must have it provisioned as a device.
+Each tenant who will be using shared Pacificsoft IoT Gateway must have it provisioned as a device.

 Login as a **Tenant 1** user and provision Gateway device.
 See [Step 3: Gateway provisioning](/docs/iot-gateway/getting-started/#step-3-gateway-provisioning) from Getting Started guide for information how to do it.